sindresorhus/p-cancelable/readme.md

 Accepts a function that is called when the promise is canceled.

 You're not required to call this function.
+You can call this function multiple times to add multiple cancel handlers.

 ### PCancelable#cancel()

 Type: `Function`

 Cancel the promise.

 The cancellation is synchronous.
 Calling it after the promise has settled or multiple times does nothing.

 ### PCancelable#canceled